 For those who prefer to “Try first, read later”, head to Juniper vLabs, a (free!) web-based lab environment that you can access any time to try Juniper products and features in a sandbox type environment.
-Among its many offerings is an IP Fabric with EVPN-VXLAN topology, which includes two data centers pre-built with centrally-routed bridging and edge-routed bridging architectures.
-Each fabric is built using vQFX virtual switching devices and the sandbox includes HealthBot, Juniper’s network health and diagnostic platform.
+Among its many offerings is an IP Fabric with EVPN-VXLAN topology.
+The fabric is built using vQFX virtual switching devices and the sandbox includes HealthBot, Juniper’s network health and diagnostic platform.

 Simply register for an account, log in, check out the IP Fabric with EVPN-VXLAN topology details page and you are on your way.
 You’ll be in a protected environment, so feel free to explore and mess around with the setup.
+In fact, you’ll need to – the topology starts up using the edge-routed bridging architecture (the right-side diagram shown above), but you’ll find instructions to reconfigure it to a centrally-routed bridging architecture.
 Worried you’ll break it?
 Don’t be.
 You can tear down your work and start a new session any time.